ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-apis.md

 You can leave the other fields blank.
 After you complete this file, you can pass this file as the `config` field to the request body of the `Create an ordering service` or `Create a peer` API.

-### Importing an admin identity into the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console
+### Importing an admin identity into the Fabric Operations Console
 {: #ibm-hlfsupport-v2-apis-admin-console}

-If you want to use the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console to operate your blockchain components, you must import your administrator identity into your console wallet.
+If you want to use the Fabric Operations Console to operate your blockchain components, you must import your administrator identity into your console wallet.
 Open the wallet panel in your console.
 Click the **Add identity** button on the overview screen.
 Clicking this button opens up a side panel that allows you to add an identity's signing certificate and private key directly to the console.
 - **Name:** Enter a display name for the identity that is used for your reference only.
 - **Certificate:** Upload your admin's signing certificate.
 If you followed the instructions above, you can find this key in the `$HOME/fabric-ca-client/peer-admin/msp/signcerts/` folder.
 - **Private Key:** Upload your admins private key.
 If you followed the instructions above, you can find this key in the `$HOME/fabric-ca-client/peer-admin/msp/keystore/` folder.